superduper-io/superduper/README.md

 # Welcome to SuperDuperDB!

-> Transforming AI by bringing deep learning and databases together
+> An AI-database solution revolutionizing how AI models and data work together

 ## Installation